 acceptance test alternate mail robot software that could

 accept HTML but that was problematic on initial test.

 - Html list subscription software would lower the

 barrier, encouraging more incompetents & less

-hand holding.
-I don't have time for it.
+holding.
+I don't have time for that.

 - Html consumes more resources to successfully filter for

 - Ascii was how the Internet started, it's quite